High Road Transition

 HRTCs represent California’s 13 distinct regional economies and bring together diverse community, labor, industry, and business interests.
-The first round of awards includes 11 of the 13 awardees.

 Each region will be supported by an OPR CERF team member and a GO-Biz Regional Economic Recovery Coordinator (RERC).
 Contact information for each HRTC, OPR CERF staff, and GO-Biz RERC can be found below.